toniju98/employee-recognition-frontend/README.md

-# 🏆 Hospitality Recognition Platform
+# 🏆 Employee Recognition Platform

-A modern employee recognition and rewards platform designed specifically for the hospitality industry.
+A modern employee recognition and rewards platform designed for organizations of all types.
 This application enables employees to recognize their colleagues' achievements, earn points, and redeem rewards while providing administrators with comprehensive analytics and management tools.

 ## ✨ Features